If generative AI is the answer, what is the question?: Overview of Generative AI

 We now turn to definitions found in leading textbooks written for a technical machine learning audience.
 In the second volume of his authoritative textbook \emph{Probabilistic Machine Learning}~\cite{pml2Book}, Kevin Murphy devotes an entire section to generative models.
 He first defines a generative model as a joint probability distribution $p(\bx)$ over objects $\bx$ in some abstract space $\cX$, and then adds: \begin{quotation} One of the main goals of generative models is to \emph{generate (create) new data samples}.
 This is sometimes called \textbf{generative AI}.
 For example, if we fit a model $p(\bx)$ to images of faces, we can sample new faces from it ...
 Similar methods can be used to create samples of \emph{text, audio, etc.} ... \emph{To control what is generated}, it is useful to use a conditional generative model of the form $p(\bx|\bc)$. (\emph{emphasis added}) \end{quotation} Our second example comes from Prince’s \emph{Understanding Deep Learning}~\cite{prince2023understanding}.
 Although he does not directly define generative AI, he defines generative models as follows: \begin{quotation} Generative models can \emph{synthesize (generate) new examples} with \emph{similar statistics to the training data}.
 A \emph{subset of these are probabilistic} and define a distribution over the data.
 We draw samples from this distribution to generate new examples. (\emph{emphasis added}) \end{quotation} In the textbook definitions, we see many of the same themes that we saw before in popular accounts: the importance of training data, the production of novel but statistically similar outputs, the range of applicable data modalities, and the possibility of user control (often via conditioning, when using probabilistic models).
 Notably, Prince explicitly remarks that not all generative models are probabilistic.
 This underscores that the use of probabilistic models in generative AI is a modeling choice rather than an intrinsic feature of generative AI as a machine learning task.
 This distinction will become especially important when we examine a recent game-theoretic model of generation proposed by Kleinberg and Mullainathan~\cite{kleinberg2024language}.

-To summarize, some of the recurring elements across definitions include: \begin{itemize} \item Access to training data is essential \item Generated data can span multiple modalities, including text, images, audio, and video \item The generated content resembles the training data \item Novelty is expected: the outputs should not duplicate the training set \item Potential user control over generation (e.g., via prompts or conditioning) \end{itemize}
+Taken together, these perspectives suggest an overarching definition: generative AI is the task of producing novel outputs that respect regularities learned from data while allowing user control through prompts or conditioning.
+The recurring elements across definitions include: \begin{itemize} \item Access to training data is essential \item Generated data can span multiple modalities, including text, images, audio, and video \item The generated content resembles the training data \item Novelty is expected: the outputs should not duplicate the training set \item Potential user control over generation (e.g., via prompts or conditioning) \end{itemize}

 Any foundational theory of generation must account for these commonalities.
 Before discussing such foundations, we next provide an overview of the data types handled by current and emerging generative AI systems, followed by a review of the most widely used generative modeling approaches.